For every young person in Uganda to Heal, Learn, Earn and Thrive at School and in Life.

-Over 6,000,000 children and adolescents in Uganda, experience persistent psychosocial distress, including trauma, low self-esteem, negative self-perception, social withdrawal, and emotional dysregulation.
-These challenges are driven by poverty, war and displacement, weak social support systems, and exposure to violence and abuse.
+Over 6,000,000 young people below 15 years in Uganda, experience persistent psychosocial distress, including trauma, low self-esteem, negative self-perception, social withdrawal, and emotional dysregulation.
+These challenges are driven by poverty, weak social support systems, and exposure to violence and abuse.
 Left unaddressed, they directly undermine young people’s ability to stay in school, learn effectively, and transition into productive adulthood.

 Traditional mental health and psychosocial support services, such as clinical and counselling, remain out of reach for many young people in underserved communities due to stigma, high costs, and limited availability.